OPENINGS

 🔸 Rita Pezzati (psychotherapist) – Insights into body memory, gaps, short circuits, and embracing the unexpected.

-🔸 Reflection on AI generation logic, the relationship between body and algorithm, and the creative potential of errors in technology.
+🔸 Reflection on AI generation logic by Artur Schmidt, the relationship between body and algorithm, and the creative potential of errors in technology.
 These interventions are not prepared in advance but arise from the material generated in Phase 1, serving as a starting point for a public and open dialogue.

-PHASE 3 – Interaction with AI Material and Living Text (30 min)
+PHASE 3 – Interaction with AI Material and Living Text / Performance

 The space becomes a reactive environment where movers interact with AI-generated images, prompts, and sounds, transmitted in real-time on screens and speakers.
 A microphone amplifies new textual stimuli, making language an active part of the performative process.
 The AI materials are pre-processed, but the generation process can continue in real-time, feeding the flow with new textual, sound, and visual creations.